 November 17, 2017.
-A solo, moderately challenging snowshoe trip in Beauvais Lake Provincial Park, Alberta.
+A snowshoe trip tagging a low summit in Beauvais Lake Provincial Park, Alberta.

 Shoulder season hiking beckoned, but with Waterton closed, the longer drives to areas like K-country or Banff kept me off the trails.
 But now, finally, the snow has fallen and it’s time to do some snowshoeing.
 What’s so great about snowshoeing?
 Well, it turns a trail that in the summer is a dull trudge under bug-swarmed trees into a compelling adventure, complete with deep drifts, icicles, and animal tracks writing stories in the snow.